billkat/WPQuiz-Excel-to-XML-Convertor/README.md

 # WPQuiz-Excel-to-XML-Convertor
+Converts questions(Only MCQ) that are in Excel to WPQuiz XML.

-This application converts questions in Excel to XML format that can be imported to WPQuiz Plugin of Wordpress
+This converter is ideal for teachers who have a large number of questions in Excel and want to import them in bulk to WPQuiz wordpress plugin.

 # Prerequisites
-AccessDatabaseEngine is required to run this application https://www.microsoft.com/en-in/download/details.aspx?id=13255
+AccessDatabaseEngine is required to run this application <br />
+https://www.microsoft.com/en-in/download/details.aspx?id=13255